kroneman/kroneman-io-astro/src/content/blog/2023-03-04-scope-to-value.md

 ---
-title: "Building a blog, reducing scope to deliver value sooner"
+title: "Building a Blog: Reducing scope and delivering value sooner"
-description: "A kanban and product oriented approach to shipping value quickly"
+description: "I'm applying a kanban and product oriented approach to shipping value quickly and finishing a personal project that delivers some value."
 pubDate: "Mar 4 2023"
 ---